Are You and Your Board as Effective as You Can Be? Start With These 6 Priorities

 Homeowners place their utmost trust and confidence in their board to protect the community’s property and money.
 This fiduciary duty is a primary board responsibility, but not everyone understands what that means.

-“When you’re elected to a board of directors, you have a responsibility to make decisions on behalf of the entire community – that means taking personal interest out of it,” said Maureen Connolly, vice president at FirstService Residential .
-“At the end of the day, your association is a business, and it’s important that you operate with that in mind.
-That means avoiding conflicts of interest and making decisions on a professional basis, not an emotional basis.”
+“When you’re elected to a board of directors, you have a responsibility to make decisions in the best interest of the community as a whole – that means taking any personal interest out of it,” said Amy Sanchez, president at FirstService Residential .
+“It’s important to treat your association as a business, and that the board operates with that in mind.
+That translates into making decisions on a professional basis, not an emotional basis.”

-Connolly added that boards should partner with their management team to define a vision for the community and make sure everyone is aligned on that vision.
-“After defining your vision, you and your board should identify your 10 main priorities to help achieve that vision,” she said.
-“Then, work with your management partner to tackle the top three of those 10 priorities, setting budgets, determining deadlines and assigning board members to lead those projects.”
+Sanchez added that boards should lean into their management team to help them define a vision for the community and make sure everyone is aligned on that vision.
+“After that vision has been crystallized, the board should identify strategies and projects to help achieve that vision,” she said.
+“Your management partner can help you prioritize these strategies, setting budgets, determining deadlines and supporting board members to tackle those projects.”

 As leaders, board members have three important roles:

 - To be servant leaders: Serving the members of the community rather than their own needs, as well as empowering others to build strong relationships

 - To be community builders: Fostering mutual respect, establishing protocols for interactions among board members and with the community, developing a sound visioning process for the community and collaborating with local municipalities